hpcleuven/VscDocumentation/source/data/using_iCommands.rst

 This is called a *hard delete*.
 Now the file is removed from the system and from the iCAT catalogue.

-.. note:: The "irmtrash" command empties trash folder completely.
+.. note:: The ``irmtrash`` command empties the trash folder completely.

 The ``istream`` command with the ``read`` option prints the contents of a data object in iRODs like the ``cat`` command in CLI shells.